cjm721/GregRecipies/README.md

 GregRecipies
 ============

-Fixes the GregTech Recipes for Modular Power Suits for FTB Ultimate v1.1.2
+Fixes the GregTech Recipes for Modular Power Suits for FTB Ultimate v1.1.2 on the server side.

 Compiled Jar can be downloaded from Google Docs at: